A safe alternative to forklifts

 - High Payload Capacity: The MiR1350 can handle a payload of up to 1,350 kg (2,976 lbs), making it a robust solution for heavy-duty tasks.

 - Advanced Navigation: Equipped with two laser scanners, 3D cameras, and proximity sensors, AMRs can navigate autonomously and safely around obstacles.

 - Reduced Human Error: Unlike forklifts, which rely on human operation, AMRs are programmed to anticipate their surroundings well in advance, reducing the risk of accidents caused by human error.

 - Improved Workplace Safety: By taking on repetitive, risk-prone work, AMRs help reduce the risk of collisions and contribute to a safer work environment.

 Why is it crucial to use forklift alternatives?

-And the worry is not unfounded, in the US alone there is a 90% probability of a forklift being involved in a serious injury or fatality accident over its lifetime.
-The Occupational Safety & Health Administration also estimates that forklifts account for 61,800 minor injuries and 34,900 serious injuries a year.
-All of these can require days away from work, yet the number number of non-fatal injuries has risen steadily since 2016.
+A recent survey of top-level decision-makers in global manufacturing revealed that 72% view collisions and other shop floor accidents as significant business challenges.
+This concern is not unfounded.
+In the US alone, there is a 90% probability of a forklift being involved in a serious injury or fatality accident over its lifetime.
+The Occupational Safety & Health Administration estimates that forklifts account for 61,800 minor injuries and 34,900 serious injuries annually.
+These incidents often result in days away from work, and the number of non-fatal injuries has been on the rise since 2016.

-Given that a forklift can weigh 3 times as much a car at about 9,000 pounds (4082kg), only has front brakes and can reach 18mph, it's unsurprising that when accidents do occur they also result in disproportionality more severe injuries than most other workplace incidents.
+Given that a forklift can weigh three times as much as a car (approximately 9,000 pounds or 4082kg), only has front brakes, and can reach speeds of up to 18mph, it's unsurprising that forklift accidents often result in disproportionately severe injuries compared to other workplace incidents.